 - Carry out a Phase I safety and immunogenicity trial with the HVTN.

 - An adjuvant selection trial was performed in non-human primates (NHPs), and Alum was selected as the adjuvant for the GMP MPER-peptide liposome formulation.

-3. A study in 2F5 mature knock-in mice confirmed the immunogenicity of MPER-peptide liposome after several months of storage.
+- A preclinical study in 2F5 mature knock-in mice conﬁrmed the immunogenicity of MPER-656 Liposomes after several months of frozen storage.
+Additionally, continuous stability testing of early R&D lots has demonstrated that MPER-656 Liposomes are stable for at least 24 months when stored at -20°C.

 - Process development for the GMP manufacturing process was completed at IDRI in 2017 with the support of the IAVI VxPDC team, and material was produced for use in the toxicology study.